chrisdail/talk-good-code/slides.md

   - Developer spend more time reading than writing code
 - Simple - So it can be understood easily
 - Minimal - No duplication
-- One thing - Functions do one thing only
+- One thing - One thing does one thing
 - No surprises - Should work as expected
-- Meaningful Naming - Self documenting.
+- Meaningful Naming - Self documenting
 - Small, simple abstractions

 ---

 template: heading

-# Clean it up in the next release
+# Deadlines...
+Fix in the Next Release
-# We have deadlines to hit
 ## Dangerous Thinking

 ---